incognitochain/incognito-cli/README.md

 GLOBAL OPTIONS:
    --debug value                 whether to enable the debug mode (0 - disabled, <> 0 - enabled) (default: 0)
    --host network                Custom full-node host.
 This flag is combined with the network flag to initialize the environment in which the custom host points to.
-   --network value, --net value  network environment (mainnet, testnet, testnet1, devnet, local) (default: "mainnet") --help, -h                    show help (default: false) --version, -v                 print the version (default: false)
+   --network value, --net value  network environment (mainnet, testnet, testnet1, local) (default: "mainnet") --help, -h                    show help (default: false) --version, -v                 print the version (default: false)